DanielXMoore/Civet/civet.dev/reference.md

 </Playground>

 Note that comptime blocks are executed as separate scripts, so they have no access to variables in outer scopes.
-The block must also run synchronously, and the result must not have reference loops so it can be serialized via `JSON.stringify`.
+The block must also run synchronously.
+For serialization, the result must consist of built-in JavaScript types (including `Set` and `Map`), functions cannot have properties or call other custom functions, and there cannot be reference loops.
 Some of these restrictions may be lifted in the future.

 ::: info